opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

   Figure 16.
 Pod example is running

-5. On OTC, see EVS is created:
+5. On T-Cloud Public, see EVS is created:

 .. figure:: /_static/images/service-catalogs/openshift_evs.png